mgreiler/se-unlocked-website/src/posts/from-art-school-to-microsoft-research.md

   - "60"
 ---

-In this episode, I talk to myself.
-Yeah, to celebrate the one year anniversary of the podcast, I tell you about my own journey into tech, and my experiences working at Microsoft and Microsoft Research.
+To celebrate the one year anniversary of the podcast, I tell you about my own journey into tech, and my experiences working at Microsoft and Microsoft Research.
 I share with you the turning points in my career and also how and why I started my own business.

 **I talk about:**